 What a fantastic way to learn homophones by allowing the mind to draw imagery in conjunction with the word, and creating a space in the memory to stay forever!
 Experience this with our poetic sojourn.

 Children of grades 2 and 3 will get going with this 'fill in the blanks using pictorial clues' homophones worksheet in a jiffy as some fun practice and repetition can make learning anything but difficult.

 Some of the most common homophone mix-ups include 'its-it's'.
 Make learning of these abstract words easier with this printable, using various contexts, to remember the difference between these words.

 With a little extra time and patience, learning to differentiate between 'your-you're' doesn't have to be difficult.
-Children of grades 2 and 3 will sure be quick to do so, taking hints from the contexts.
+Children of grades 4 and grade 5 will sure be quick to do so, taking hints from the contexts.

 An exclusive worksheet on this homophonic triple or multinym will help young children avoid its misuse in the context of their sentences and remember their differences distinctly.

-This practice worksheet aims to expose learners to yet some more varieties of contexts in the form of sentences, to further cement their knowledge of the words commonly misused.
+This pdf practice worksheet aims to expose learners in 4th grade and 5th grade to yet some more varieties of contexts in the form of sentences, to further cement their knowledge of the words commonly misused.